Garret Graves

-Garret Neal Graves (born January 31, 1972) is an American politician serving as the United States representative from Louisiana's 6th congressional district since 2015.
+Garret Neal Graves (born January 31, 1972) is an American politician who served as the United States representative for Louisiana's 6th congressional district from 2015 to 2025.
+He is a member of the Republican Party.
+After redistricting dismantled his district, he declined to run for re-election in 2024.

-Early life
+Early life and education

-Garret Graves was born on January 31, 1972, to John and Cynthia (née Sliman) Graves, who was of Lebanese descent; his father owns an engineering firm.
-He is a Roman Catholic.
-Graves attended the University of Alabama, Louisiana Tech, and American University, but did not earn a degree.
+Garret Graves was born on January 31, 1972, in Baton Rouge, Louisiana, to John and Cynthia (née Sliman) Graves.
+He is of partial Lebanese descent.
+Graves graduated from Baton Rouge's Catholic High School in 1990.
+He then attended the University of Alabama, Louisiana Tech, and American University.

 Career

 Graves served as an aide for nine years to former U.S. Representative Billy Tauzin of Louisiana's 3rd congressional district.
 He was also a legislative aide to the U.S. House Committee on Energy and Commerce, which Tauzin chaired.
-In 2005, he became an aide for the United States Senate Committee on Commerce, Science and Transportation, serving Republican U.S. Senator David Vitter.
+In 2005, he became an aide for the United States Senate Committee on Commerce, Science and Transportation, working under Republican U.S. Senator David Vitter.
 He was the staff director for the United States Senate's Subcommittee on Climate Change and Impacts.
-He also worked for Democratic former U.S. Senator John Breaux, a protege of Edwin Edwards and Vitter's predecessor in the Senate.
+He also worked for Democratic former U.S. senator John Breaux, a protégé of Edwin Edwards and Vitter's predecessor in the Senate.
 He served as a chief legislative aide to the U.S. Senate Committee on Environment and Public Works.

-In 2008, Governor Bobby Jindal appointed Graves to manage the Louisiana Coastal Protection and Restoration Authority.
-In the position, he negotiated on behalf of the state with British Petroleum over the Deepwater Horizon oil spill.
-He resigned the position, effective February 17, 2014.
+In 2008, Governor Bobby Jindal appointed Graves to chair the Louisiana Coastal Protection and Restoration Authority.
+As chair, he negotiated on behalf of the state with British Petroleum over the Deepwater Horizon oil spill until resigning on February 17, 2014.